Taking neonatology to the next level

 - Collaboration improves care.
 That's why Children's works closely with doctors throughout the region.
 If they have questions about a baby, we can consult.
 If a baby needs to be transported, we are able to coordinate air and ground transport from their hospital to Children's.
 We do this for more than 500 babies annually.

 - Size matters.
 Our neonatal program is the biggest in the state.
-It's also one of the largest in the U.S. with 171 beds between our Minneapolis and St. Paul campuses and special care nursery within The Mother Baby Center.
+It's also one of the largest in the U.S. with 194 beds between our Minneapolis and St. Paul campuses and special care nurseries within our three Mother Baby Centers.
 Our patients may be tiny, but we provide them all with private rooms and tranquility so they can grow to become mighty.
 And we offer the highest level of neonatal intensive care available.

 - Keeping moms in mind.
-Children's joined forces with Abbott Northwestern Hospital to create The Mother Baby Center.
-The center merges Abbott Northwestern's fetal and maternal services with Children's neonatal and pediatric specialty care — all under one roof.
-Plans are underway to build a similar Mother Baby Center in Coon Rapids and also in St. Paul, where our clinical care teams have collaborated for years.
+Children's joined forces with Allina Health to create The Mother Baby Center.
+The center merges Allina Health's fetal and maternal services with Children's neonatal and pediatric specialty care — all under one roof.
+Locations include The Mother Baby Center at Abbott Northwestern and Children's - Minneapolis, The Mother Baby Center at Mercy with Children's in Coon Rapids, and a third center opening soon at United Hospital and Children's - St. Paul, where our clinical care teams have collaborated for more than 30 years.

 - Three steps ahead.
 We actively participate in new research trials so we can help more babies go home healthy.
 Some of the most important discoveries in neonatal care, from treatments for breathing problems to brain damage, were tested at Children's before they were adopted around the world.
 For instance, Children's was an early adopter of kangaroo care a technique where parents hold newborns skin-to-skin to help premature babies develop.
 Now, kangaroo care is standard practice across the nation.
 And, doctors at Children's are recognized internationally for their ongoing work with specialized ventilation techniques, such as high-frequency ventilation and less invasive forms of ventilation.